University Learning Center (Tutoring Services)

 8 AM to 4:30 PM

-At Bloomsburg University, you'll set your sights high and get inspired to greater heights.
+At CU-Bloomsburg, you'll set your sights high and get inspired to greater heights.
 And we'll be there to support you every step of the way.

 Services Provided

-Supplemental Learning (SL) is a series of weekly review sessions for students in selected courses.
-SL is provided for all students who want to improve their understanding of course material and improve their grades.
+Supplemental Instruction (SI) is a series of weekly review sessions for students in selected courses.
+SI is provided for all students who want to improve their understanding of course material and improve their grades.
 For you the student, it’s a chance to get together with people in your class to compare notes, to discuss important concepts, to develop strategies for studying the subject, and to test yourselves before your professor does, so that when he/she does, you’ll be ready.
-At each session you will be guided through this material by your SL leader, a competent student who has previously taken the course.
+At each session you will be guided through this material by your SI leader, a competent student who has previously taken the course.

-SL sessions begin the second week of class and continue until the last week of class each semester.
+SI sessions begin the second week of class and continue until the last week of class each semester.
 Most courses will not have review sessions during finals week.
 The sessions will be held the same days/times/locations every week.
 Each session will be different because you’ll have new material to discuss.
-SL review sessions are informal.
+SI review sessions are informal.
 Bring your notes; bring your textbook; bring your questions.

 What’s in it for me?

-BU students that attend SL sessions tend to earn (on average) a better grade than those who do not attend.
+Students that attend SI sessions tend to earn (on average) a better grade than those who do not attend.
 You’ll have developed a better understanding of course content as well as more effective ways of studying.
 This will help you in other classes also.

-View the Session Schedule to see if your course is supported by SL and when the sessions will be.
+View the session schedule to see if your course is supported by SI and when the sessions will be.

 What if I need help in a course that is not supported by Supplemental Learning this semester?